 |Number of ballot papers in the last parcel|

-When more than one candidate is elected with a surplus, each surplus is redistributed in order of election as separate counts.
+When more than one candidate is elected with a surplus, each surplus is distributed as separate counts in order of election.

-Once all surpluses have been distributed, the candidate with the fewest total votes is declared excluded, withdrawn from the scrutiny and all of his/her ballot papers are redistributed to continuing candidates.
+Once all surpluses have been distributed, the candidate with the fewest total votes is declared excluded, withdrawn from the counting process and all of his/her ballot papers are redistributed to continuing candidates.

 After each count, each continuing candidate’s total number of votes is recalculated.
-Where a continuing candidate reaches the quota, he/she is declared elected and withdrawn from the scrutiny before the next count commences.
+Where a continuing candidate reaches the quota, he/she is declared elected and withdrawn from the counting process before the next count commences.

-In the case of the Tasmanian House of Assembly, the scrutiny stops as soon as five candidates are declared elected.
+The two processes of distributing surpluses and excluding candidates continues until all vacancies are filled.
+For House of Assembly elections, the scrutiny stops as soon as five candidates are declared elected.